sosialistaflokkurinn/ekklesia/docs/integration/DJANGO_DATABASE_SCHEMA.md

 ## Overview

 This document maps the Django PostgreSQL database schema to the Firestore schema for Epic #43 Member Management System.
-The Django system (`sfi_felagakerfi_live` on Linode) is the current source of truth with **2,216 active members**.
+The Django system (`sfi_felagakerfi_live` on Linode) is the current source of truth with **2,200 active members** (verified 2025-10-26).

 **Goal**: Sync ALL member data from Django → Firestore for read/write operations in Ekklesia admin panel.